Iran negotiator says outline nuclear deal possible this week

 "Iran must respond in a concrete and verifiable way to the concerns of the international community, because negotiations cannot be indefinite," Nadal said.

-Paris has been one of the strongest advocates of sanctions to put pressure on Iran over its nuclear programme.
+Paris has been one of the strongest advocates of sanctions to put pressure on Iran over its nuclear program.

 French President Francois Hollande was the first Western leader to meet President Rouhani during the annual meeting of the U.N.
 General Assembly in September.